kwcooper/kwcooper.github.io/_posts/2019-01-08-airplanes.md

 * some fares are accidentally really low
     * there are sites that index these
 * bumped flights
+* You can sign up for TSA precheck ahead of time, ~$89, but some credit cards cover it.

 ### Airline pricing